 - Facilitators’ Choice: Each resource center has asked five facilitators from their respective communities to seed discussions and set a positive tone for constructive, collegial discourse.
 Groups of five facilitators are assigned to a group of approximately 10 presentations.
 Each facilitator group recognizes one presentation per group for recognition based on the following rubric:

-- Creatively uses video to share work with a large public audience.
+- Creatively uses video to share work with a public audience.

-- Provides an effective narrative that conveys the intervention, innovation, or research.
+- Provides an effective narrative which describes the problem that motivated the project.

 Video submission and event information

 Visit the Presenter FAQs for video submission information and additonal event information.